Duroktar/Wolf/README.md

 No, I love it.
 I set out to learn how to decorate text in vscode and was looking for inspiration, I use Quokka all the time while hacking away in JS land, and just really missed it when it came to Python.
-So I set to work on a simple POC and initially thought that I would hit a wall very quickly when it came to anything more than simple regex based stuff in the global scope of the script.
+So I set to work on a simple clone and initially thought that I would hit a wall very quickly when it came to anything more than simple regex based stuff in the global scope of the script.
 I stumbled upon Hunter almost by accident (Back button was blurred, so I must have opened it in a new tab..
 Probably reddit), there it was on PyPi with a screenshot _doing exactly what I needed_.
 I spent a day on it tops so far and here we are now.
-So, again, NO I love Quokka, and recommend it to everyone using Javascript.
-But at the end of the day, the Wolf eats the Quokka.. likely for breakfast. ;)
+So, again, I love Quokka, and recommend it to everyone using Javascript.
+But at the end of the day, the Wolf eats the Quokka.. ;)

 ### Wolf is stupid..
 PDB is better